-- (1) For an individual Registrant who is first granted registration with EGBC between July 1 and December 31 in a Reporting Year, the first Reporting Year and the first Three-Year Rolling Period are deemed to begin on July 1 of the same Reporting Year in which the individual Registrant is first granted registration with EGBC. - (2) For an individual Registrant who is first granted registration with EGBC between January 1 and March 31 in a Reporting Year, - (a) the first Reporting Year is deemed to begin on July 1 of the same Reporting Year in which the individual Registrant is first granted registration with EGBC, and - (b) the first Three-Year Rolling Period is deemed to begin on July 1 of the next Reporting Year, but any Continuing Education Hours or Continuing Education Activities completed by the individual Registrant in the same Reporting Year in which the individual Registrant is first granted registration with EGBC may be applied to fulfill the individual Registrant's continuing education requirements for the first Three-Year Rolling Period. - (3) For an individual Registrant who is first granted registration with EGBC between April 1 and June 30 in a Reporting Year, - (a) the first Reporting Year is deemed to begin on July 1 of the next Reporting Year, and - (b) the first Three-Year Rolling Period is deemed to begin on July 1 of the next Reporting Year, but any Continuing Education Hours or Continuing Education Activities completed by the individual Registrant in the same Reporting Year in which the individual Registrant is first granted registration with EGBC may be applied to fulfill the individual Registrant's continuing education requirements for the first Three-Year Rolling Period. - (4) Despite subsection (3)(a), a Professional Registrant who is first granted registration with EGBC between April 1 and June 30 in a Reporting Year must complete and submit a continuing education plan pursuant to section 7.6.4 of the Bylaws for the same Reporting Year in which the Professional Registrant is first granted registration with EGBC.
+- (1) For an individual Registrant who is first granted registration with EGBC between July 1 and December 31 in a Reporting Year, the first Reporting Year and the first Three-Year Rolling Period are deemed to begin on July 1 of the same Reporting Year in which the individual Registrant is first granted registration with EGBC. - (2) For an individual Registrant who is first granted registration with EGBC between January 1 and April 30 in a Reporting Year, - (a) the first Reporting Year is deemed to begin on July 1 of the same Reporting Year in which the individual Registrant is first granted registration with EGBC, and - (b) the first Three-Year Rolling Period is deemed to begin on July 1 of the next Reporting Year. - (3) For an individual Registrant who is first granted registration with EGBC between May 1 and June 30 in a Reporting Year, - (a) the first Reporting Year is deemed to begin on July 1 of the next Reporting Year, and - (b) the first Three-Year Rolling Period is deemed to begin on July 1 of the next Reporting Year. - (4) [Repealed 2022-04-22]